 - 1. Improvements to existing structures, and any associated fill as needed to comply with elevation requirements in the Special Flood Hazard Area shall not decrease the distance between the existing primary building and the top of bank; - 2.
-Accessory structures may be located within 50 feet of the existing primary building provided that the location does not decrease the distance between the existing primary structure and the top of bank. - 3.
-Development shall not increase the susceptibility of that or other properties to fluvial erosion damage; - 4.
-Development shall not increase the potential of materials being swept onto other lands or into the stream and causing damage to other properties from fluvial erosion; - 5.
-In a designated center that lies in the River Corridor, infill development is allowed provided that the location of said development does not decrease the distance between existing adjacent structures and the top of bank. - 6.
-Development shall not cause an undue burden on public services and facilities including roads, bridges, culverts, and emergency service providers during and after fluvial erosion events. - 7.
-Bridge and culvert projects must have a Stream Alteration Permit; and - 8.
+Accessory structures may be located within 50 feet of the existing primary building provided that the location is not less than the distance between the existing primary structure and the top of bank. - 3.
+The applicant shall demonstrate that: - a.
+Development shall not increase the susceptibility of that or other properties to fluvial erosion damage; - b.
+Development shall not increase the potential of materials being swept onto other lands or into the stream and causing damage to other properties from fluvial erosion; and - c.
+Development shall not cause an undue burden on public services and facilities including roads, bridges, culverts, and emergency service providers during and after fluvial erosion events. - 4.
+In a designated center that lies in the River Corridor, infill development is allowed provided that the location of said development is not less than the distance between existing adjacent structures and the top of bank. - 5.
+Bridge and culvert projects must have a Stream Alteration permit; and - 6.
 Channel management activities must be authorized by the Vermont Agency of Natural Resources.